Erratum: The voiceover recording of this article (above) twice says “nitric acid” when it should say “nitric oxide.”

 Certified Integrative Health & Nutrition Coach

 Yael Bernhard is a writer, illustrator, book designer and fine art painter with a lifelong passion for nutrition and herbal medicine.
 She was certified by Duke University as an Integrative Health Coach in 2021 and by Cornell University in Nutrition & Healthy Living in 2022.
 For information about private health coaching or nutrition programs for schools, please respond directly to this newsletter, or email dyaelbernhard@protonmail.com.
-Her art newsletter, “Image of the Week,” may be found here.
 Visit her online gallery of illustration, fine art, and children’s books here.

 Information in this newsletter is provided for educational – and inspirational – purposes only.